Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 2. `preventry` must be present and valid.
 3. Validate `source.amount` is in range.
 4. Need to ensure that this output exclusively consumes the `preventry`'s destination.
-5. If `preventry` is Input or Issuance:
+5. If `preventry` is Spend or Issuance:
     1. Let `dest` be `preventry.destination`.
 6. If `preventry` is Mux:
     1. Let `dest` be `preventry.destinations[source.position]`.
 Fail if not found.